Funshine® abelia (Abelia grandiflora). Photo by Proven Winners.

 Abelia xgrandiflora

-New leaves are green with yellow margins that deepen to gold in summer, followed by fiery red and crimson highlights in fall and winter.
-White flowers are produced on red stems.
+Color: New green leaves with yellow edges turn gold in summer, then fiery red in fall and winter.
+White flowers bloom on red stems.

 ‘Radiance’